EMMANNUELLE INTERVIEW 2017

 In the late 70’s I took a position with a corporate law firm in Beverly Hills.
 I reveled in the endless possibilities of dating eligible educated men, mainly attorneys.
 I kept a journal during that period, and turned my research into a series of erotic stories titled “The Attorneys.”

-In the mid 80’s I managed a high end art gallery in Los Angeles, at which time I met an archeologist who invited me on a trek to the Anza Borrego Desert on the border of Baja.
-In the works now, Anza Borrego is an historical adventure novel based in the the era of the Latino Movement in Los Angeles.
+In the mid 80’s I managed a high-end art gallery in Los Angeles, at which time I met an archeologist who invited me on a trek to the Anza Borrego Desert on the border of Baja.
+In the works now, Anza Borrego is a historical adventure novel based in the era of the Latino Movement in Los Angeles.
 A novella titled Gary’s Girl is nearly completed.
 It is a sensual story of a young girl’s rape.
 An excerpt is posted on my website titled Blue Denim Bikini.

 Speaking of film, she tells us, “I’m a deeply sensual, visual person.
 I clearly remember elements of my early life because I’m able to visualize the past in detail, recalling the tone and words expressed: desire, contentment, wrath, violence, and mourning.
 The same goes for particular films that have touched me.
 I love the cinematic panning of the desert landscape in the film The English Patient and find its theme of forbidden sex enthralling.”